sjsrey/ors/ors_address.md

 First, I have personally seen the impact that open source has had on scientific software development, primarily through my experiences with the packages STARS [@Rey:2006uh] and PySAL [@Rey:2010nc].
 While software was my point of entry into this open world, the impacts have spread beyond better software development models to influence many aspects of my day-to-day existence as an academic regional scientist.
 These impacts, which I outline in more detail below, have been profoundly positive.
 Second, I feel that we, the regional science community, have been largely disengaged from developments in open science.
-I am excited about the possibilities that a deeper engagement could have on the future of regional science and want to do all that I can to hasten its development.
+I am excited about the possibilities that a deeper engagement could offer to the future of regional science and want to do all that I can to hasten its development.

 To do so I will contrast two worlds of science.
 The first, and the one we